gkikola/optionpp/docs/build.md

 within your project directory (a subdirectory called 'third_party' or something similar is a typical location).

-Make sure your compiler, IDE, or build system are configured to search for includes in the subdirectory containing the `optionpp` directory.
+Make sure your compiler, IDE, or build system is configured to search for includes in the subdirectory containing the `optionpp` directory.
 Then `#include &lt;optionpp/optionpp.hpp>` where needed.